greg-raven/Uncommon-Sense/_posts/2019-09-17-no-compromise-with-evil.md

 ---
-title: 'No compromise with evil'
+title: "No compromise with evil"
 layout: post
 categories:
 - evil